FranciscoKnebel/priokcut/README.md

 ```

 ### Limitations
-The program do not support AIG with latches yet.
+The program do not support AIGs with latches yet.

 ### Memory usage